L0615T1C5-216AC-9437/Auto-Snek/README.md

 Simply place the output jar from the step above in your server's `config/mods` directory and restart the server.
 List your currently installed plugins/mods by running the `mods` command.

-### Configuration and Info

-Files are stored in your system. (`C:\users\user\mind_db\badName.cn / /home/user/mind_db/badName.cn`)
-This is so the list and settings are applied to all servers, *if* hosted on the same machine/instance/account.

-To edit settings, use the server-commands provided.

 ### Contact
 Discord: L0615T1C4L.N16HTM4R3#6238